jacobmswisher/ArcGIS-Online-for-the-Digital-Humanist/Sections/e.md

 > ### Exercise 6: Explore the Styles Tool
 >
-> **Task: On your own, create at least a new data visualization using RR1861 or another layer of your choice.
+> **Task: Create a new data visualization using RR1861 or another layer of your choice.
 Then, export your data visualizations using the print tool.**

 <p>&nbsp;</p>